 Fell Running

-It is not until the 19th Century that the first competitions in the mountains started on a regular basis, for the sole reason of the pleasure of running, and it was again in the UK.
-During the first half of the 19th century in Scotland and England, several fell races were born, usually in short distances, between 2 and 5 kilometers, in 1820 trail running appears as a discipline in the outdoor games “Hare and Hounds”.
+The formal establishment of mountain competitions driven solely by the pleasure of running occurred in the United Kingdom during the 19th Century.
+The term “fell” refers to the high, uncultivated hills and moorlands of Northern England and Scotland.At that period several fell races were born, usually in short distances, between 2 and 5 kilometers, in 1820 trail running appears as a discipline in the outdoor games “Hare and Hounds”.

 In a manuscript headed “Calendar”, from the late 18th early 19th century, we can see a long list of Fell Races that took place those years.
 In a description we can see how some of those races were nude running.
 “Held on December 24th (one may have presumed that this was a summer sport), and raced over 10 miles at Gisburn, Yorkshire, the entry notes that ‘the Shephard did not accompany Stump above 3 miles before he gave up.
 When Stump put on his clothes and ran the remainder of the race at his own ease” In Bill Smith’s book Studmarks on the Summits, from 1985, he quotes the following passage in Lancashire Legends, by J. Harland and T.T.
 Wilkinson, headed ‘Foot Races by Nude Men’: “A correspondent in Notes and Queries says: “During the summer of 1824 I remember seeing at Whitworth in Lancashire two races, at different periods, of this description.
 On one occasion two men ran on Whitworth Moor, with only a small cloth or belt around the loins.
 On the other occasion the runners were six in number, stark naked, the distance being seven miles, or seven times round the moor.
 There were hundreds, perhaps thousands, of spectators, men and women, and it did not appear to shock them as being anything out of the ordinary course of things.
 It is with reference to this usage, no doubt, that the Lancashire riddle says – As I was going over Rooley Moor, Rooley Moor shaked, I saw four-and-twenty men running stark nak’d; The first was the last and the last was the first The answer is – The twenty four spokes of a wheel”.’
 The races recorded in this manuscript appear to have taken place throughout the year 1824 and across numerous locations largely in Lancashire and Yorkshire.